jroeckle/django-twoscoops-project/README.rst

     $ gem install compass

-Go to
+Go to 'icecream_project' (or whatever you have named your project)

-    $ bower install
+    $ compass watch

 Follows Best Practices
 ======================